 - Both budget and luxury options.
 It doesn’t matter if you prefer to travel in luxury or save every dollar (or point) possible, you can find a hotel within Hilton’s portfolio to match your style.

 - Easy to earn.
-The Hilton Honors American Express Surpass® card currently offers a 130,000-point bonus for new card members when you spend at least $2,000 in the first three months.
-Plus, you’ll earn 12 points for every dollar you spend on Hilton purchases.
+Hilton Honors American Express Surpass® Card currently offers a 130,000 Hilton Honors Bonus Points with the Hilton Honors American Express Surpass® Card after you use your new card to make $2,000 in eligible purchases within the first 3 months of card membership.
+And, you’ll earn 12 points for every dollar you spend on Hilton purchases.

 Cons of Hilton points